AJ-s03/AudioWorkshop/README.md

 # AudioWorkshop
-AudioWorkshop is an app which lets you work on .wav audio files
+AudioWorkshop is an app which lets you work on .wav audio files.